-Consider carefully what you feel to be your primary observing interest, where you're likely to be able to observe, and what is "portable."
+Consider carefully what you feel to be your primary observing interest, where you're likely to be able to observe, and what is "portable" to you when learning how to choose a telescope.
 Weightlifting is good for you, but not everyone enjoys it.

 A telescope is a big investment for most people, and the universe is not going away.
-So take your time.
+So take your time to choose your telescope.
 Use binoculars to get familiar with using star charts and guidebooks to ferret out faint, difficult wonders.
 Doing this will develop exactly the knowledge and skills that you'll need to use a telescope well.
 When you do buy, you'll then be more likely to make a decision you're really happy with, and you'll possess an effective key to unlocking a lifetime of cosmic wonders.

 It's a clear night — what are you waiting for?